Houdini 22.0 Nodes Geometry nodes

 • Rest Poses are identical to Poses, but are not associated with any deformation.
 These act as a way to specify frames within a Clip’s interpolation scheme, towards which adjacent Poses should blend out.

-You can think of Clips as being automatically delimited by Rest Poses, allowing the first and last Poses to ease in and out, respectively.
+You can think of Clips as being automatically delimited by Rest Poses, allowing the first and last Poses to ease in and out.

 Custom Blend Curves

-• As of now, there is no means of managing custom blend curves across a Clip’s Frames In, Frames Out, or a Poses’s Blend To Next.
-Although there are multiple preset curves that can be selected from, if you require more intricate control, the best option would be to set the Clip’s Blend In and Blend Out to Hold, and animate the Track Weight manually.
+• As of now, there isn’t a method to manage custom blend curves across a Clip’s Frames In, Frames Out, or a Poses’s Blend To Next.
+There are multiple preset curves that can be selected but if you require more intricate control, the best option would be to set the Clip’s Blend In and Blend Out to Hold, and animate the Track Weight manually.

 Parameters